British Rail Class 86: British Rail service

-InterCity undertook a rebranding of InterCity Swallow livery in 1987 on InterCity 125s, Class 90s and Class 91s, which were in the final stages of construction.
-Class 86/4s were still used on a mixed traffic basis on InterCity express trains, parcels, Speedlink and Freightliner traffic, so a modernised version of InterCity livery was used, commonly known as 'Mainline' livery.
+A rebranding of InterCity's Swallow livery was undertaken in 1987 on InterCity 125s, Class 90s and s, which were in the final stages of construction.
+Class 86/4s were still used on a mixed traffic basis on InterCity express trains, parcels, Speedlink and Freightliner traffic, so a modernised version of InterCity livery was used, commonly known as Mainline livery.
 The red and white stripes and tan bands covered the whole bodyside, and the roof was dark grey.
 The whole of the ends were painted yellow, although some were repainted dark grey around the front windows.

-It wasn't until 1990 that the first Class 86 received InterCity Swallow livery, when a full sector ownership was established.
+The first Class 86 received InterCity Swallow livery in 1990, when a full sector ownership was established.